 What Is Kuntao?

-Kuntao ('Kuntao' in Chinese) is a Hokkien term referring to martial arts practiced by the Chinese community of Southeast Asia — arts which have been influenced to one degree or another by silat.
-The words kuntao, chuan fa, and kenpo are often translated as "fist way" or "way of the fist".
-Unfortunately, the word "way" adds a Zen implication that does not really help convey the meaning of the word kuntao or its usage to Westerners.
+Kuntao ( 'Kuntao' in Chinese ) is a Hokkien term referring to martial arts practiced by the Chinese community of Southeast Asia — arts which have been influenced to one degree or another by silat.
+The words kuntao, chuan fa, and kenpo are often translated as "fist way" or "way of the fist."
+Unfortunately, the word "way" adds a Zen implication that does not really convey the true meaning of the word kuntao or its usage to Westerners.

-Kuntao is used to describe combatants so perhaps a "game played with the hands by combatants" could essentially mean "boxing rules" or "boxing principles."
-While that definition is closer to the intended meaning of the word, it still does not clearly describe how the term is used.
-That is because of our Western experience with boxing.
+Kuntao is used to describe combatants, so perhaps a "game played with the hands by combatants" could essentially mean "boxing rules" or "boxing principles."
+While that definition is closer to the intended meaning of the word, because of our Western experience with boxing, it still does not clearly describe the real meaning behind the term.

 In the West, we use the term "boxing" to describe what happens in a boxing ring where the combatants wear padded gloves and strike with clenched fists.
 But those who know Asian martial arts understand that they are not so limited.
 To them, kuntao refers to fighting with no such restrictions.